AI Automation/Technology

 This leads teams to visual automation platforms.
 These platforms are great for connecting two standard APIs, but fail at complex data transformation.
 A workflow that pulls invoices from Stripe and orders from Shopify cannot easily calculate cohort-based profit margins.
 It often requires multiple, chained workflows that become slow, hit API rate limits, and burn through your monthly task allowance, turning a simple report into a $400/month liability.

-We start by connecting directly to your data sources using their native APIs.
-We use Python with the httpx library for asynchronous requests, pulling data from systems like your CRM, ERP, and payment processor.
-This raw data is loaded and structured in a Supabase Postgres database, creating a stable foundation for all reporting logic.
+Syntora would start by conducting a detailed audit of your existing data sources and connecting directly to them using their native APIs.
+Our approach typically uses Python with the httpx library for asynchronous requests, allowing us to pull data efficiently from systems like your CRM, ERP, and payment processor.
+This raw data would then be loaded and structured in a Supabase Postgres database, establishing a robust and centralized foundation for all subsequent reporting logic.

-The entire reporting pipeline is packaged as a FastAPI service and deployed on AWS Lambda, where it runs on a schedule.
-This serverless architecture is highly reliable and typically costs under $30 per month to operate.
-Final reports are sent to their destination, whether it's a formatted PDF to an email list, a message to a Slack channel, or an update to a custom field in your Salesforce instance.
-The total runtime from data pull to report delivery is under 3 minutes.
+The entire reporting pipeline would be packaged as a FastAPI service and deployed on AWS Lambda, running on a scheduled basis.
+This serverless architecture offers high reliability, scalability, and typically results in operational costs under $30 per month for similar implementations.
+Final reports would be delivered to their designated destinations, whether as a formatted PDF to an email list, a message to a Slack channel, or an update to a custom field in your Salesforce instance.
+A typical engagement for a system of this complexity involves a build timeline of 8-12 weeks, requiring the client to provide API access and domain expertise for data interpretation.
+Deliverables would include the full source code, deployment scripts, and detailed documentation.

 From our first call to a live production system in 15 business days.
 Your team gets automated reports immediately, not after a quarter-long BI implementation project.